Things to do in West Wittering, West Sussex

 The very existence of this public area is thanks to a group of determined locals, who pooled their resources in 1952 and bought the beach and surrounding land to save it from developers.

 West Wittering is a popular destination for families.
 The beach provides many happy hours of relaxation when the weather is warm.
-There are sufficient quaint waterside pubs and restaurants in the area for dining out to be a pleasant experience.

 Those seeking a livelier nightlife generally head further east to the bright lights of Brighton.